Skip to main content

 Dan Erdmann - Marketing Program Manager

 As our volunteers and staff work to coordinate the moving parts of our field operations, another team of Farm Rescuers and around 70,000 young adults, advisors and exhibitors have descended upon Indianapolis, IN for the National FFA Convention.
-Farm Rescue is beyond honored to be featured in the John Deere booth for this incredible event, which celebrates the future leaders in agriculture.
+Farm Rescue is beyond honored to again be featured in the John Deere booth for this incredible event, which celebrates the future leaders in agriculture.
 Throughout the past couple days, our staff and volunteers have enjoyed many conversations and new connections with youth attendees and agribusiness representatives.
 It's been an amazing opportunity to share the mission of Farm Rescue with thousands of others who strive to support American agriculture.
-Needless to say, the future of farming is in good hands.
-Another pair of Farm Rescue reps spent the early part of their week in Bismarck for the ND Department of Commerce's Main Street Summit event.
-This gathering is centered around inspiring community-driven workforce and we were honored to participate.
-I would also like to give a special shout-out to our wonderful Office Manager, Steph Hasbargen, who spent her birthday operating Farm Rescue's booth at this event.
-She is a vital member of our team and we could not be more thankful for her devotion to our mission.
+We are pleased to say the future of farming is in good hands!

 Until next time,